syrupsweety/langflow-act-temp/README.md

 # langflow-act-temp
-This is implementation of an LLM inference with RAG capability using LangFlow.
-Intended to run on Google Colab.
+This is an implementation of an LLM inference with RAG capability using LangFlow